-In November 2023, WHO Regional Office for Europe (WHO/Europe) and International Diabetes Federation Europe held a high-level technical summit to accelerate commitments on diabetes across the WHO European region.
+In November 2023, WHO Regional Office for Europe and International Diabetes Federation Europe held a high-level technical summit to accelerate commitments on diabetes across the WHO European region.
 During the summit, WHO/Europe presented an update of progress towards the diabetes targets, which highlighted two key issues.
 Firstly, there are apparently significant data gaps for the Region, for some targets more than others.
 Secondly, the current picture of progress suggests significant gaps in outcomes, with few Member States achieving any target.
 Overall, there is currently not a clear picture of progress against the diabetes targets in the WHO European region, and possibly also at national level.

-WHO/Europe have embarked on an initiative in 2024 to get a more robust assessment of performance against the global diabetes targets across the WHO European region.
+WHO Regional Office for Europe has embarked on an initiative in 2024 to get a more robust assessment of performance against the global diabetes targets across the WHO European region.
 A more robust picture will ultimately help to identify gaps and support targeted action to improve outcomes for individuals with diabetes across the region, contributing to wider noncommunicable disease targets.
-The WHO/Europe initiative has firstly involved collaboration with technical experts to determine different approaches for how the targets can be measured across the region and within countries.
-Subsequently, WHO/Europe will work with several Member States to assess the targets within their country.
-Finally, WHO/Europe will create a summary brief to share learning across the region on how targets can be measured at the national level, and across the Region using varied case-studies from Member States.
+The WHO Regional Office for Europe initiative has firstly involved collaboration with technical experts to determine different approaches for how the targets can be measured across the region and within countries.
+Subsequently, WHO Regional Office for Europe will work with several Member States to assess the targets within their country.
+Finally, WHO Regional Office for Europe will create a summary brief to share learning across the region on how targets can be measured at the national level, and across the Region using varied case-studies from Member States.

-As part of the initiative, WHO/Europe are holding a series of online meetings to bring together representatives from Member States, aiming to help build a picture of how the targets can be measured within countries.
-The first meeting took place on 13 May 2024 with the second scheduled for 9 July 2024, and a further one to two meetings to follow by end 2024.
-The objectives of these meetings include to familiarise Member States with the global targets, discuss different approaches for how the targets can be measured through examples from different national contexts, and facilitate discussion on key considerations in assessing the targets in-country.
+This meeting brings together representatives from Member States and aims to help build a picture of how the targets can be measured within countries.
+The meeting objectives include to familiarise Member States with the global targets, discuss different approaches for how the targets can be measured through examples from different national contexts, and facilitate discussion on key considerations in assessing the targets in-country.